inBeat/inbeat-website/content/top-influencers/tiktok/craft-beer/_index.md

 ---
-title: Top 10 Craft Beer TikTok Influencers In 2023
+title: Top 10 Craft Beer TikTok Influencers In 2024
 description: >-
-  Find top craft beer TikTok influencers in 2023.
+  Find top craft beer TikTok influencers in 2024.
 Most popular hashtags: #craftbeer #beer #fyp #foryoupage.
 platform: TikTok
-hits: 43
+hits: 44
-text_top: Discover the most popular TikTok influencers on inBeat.
+text_top: See the top-rated TikTok influencers on inBeat.
-text_bottom: Our database aggregates 43 TikTok influencers like this for you to work with.
+text_bottom: Our platform holds 44 TikTok influencers like this for you to contact.
 profiles:
   - username: "laurenkelly224"
     fullname: >-